Arazaire language

 Arazaire and Arasa are a pair of closely related languages of uncertain affiliation, within the Pano-Tacanan languages.

 Classification

 These have been claimed to be either Panoan or Takanan, or Takanan with Panoan words.
 Campbell (2012) says they are too poorly attested to classify.
 However, Fleck (2013) classifies them definitely in the Madre de Dios branch of Panoan, and says that the confusion is due to a second, Takanan language that also went by the names Arazaire and Arasa; a similar naming problem has caused confusion with its close relative Yamiaka.
-The name Arasairi has been used for yet another language, a dialect of the language isolate Harakmbut.
+The name Arasairi has been used for yet another language, a dialect of the Harakmbut.

 Loukotka (1968) uses Arazaire for the Panoan language and Arasa for the Takanan language.
 The names both derive from the Arasa river.